peerbolte/illumative/README.md

 - `illumative.setAllWhite()`
 - `illumative.setAllBlack()`
 - `illumative.setLight(num, r, g, b, w)`

+The LEDs can be given a colour by mixing RED, GREEN, BLUE and WHITE (rgbw).
+Each colourchannel accepts a value between 0 and 255.

 A simple demonstration can be found in `public/index.html` which can be visited at `http://localhost:3000`